AgentArachnid66/AgentArachnid66.github.io/_PersonalProjects/2024-01-05-Inventory.md

 ﻿---
 layout: post
-title:  "Inventory & Crafting Systems"
+title: "Multiplayer Modular Inventory & Crafting System"
 categories: UE5 C++
 date: 05-01-2024
 regenerate: true
+published: true
 ---

+# Multiplayer Modular Inventory & Crafting System

 I have been working on a project that involves an inventory and crafting system.
 I have been using Unreal Engine 5 and C++ to create this system.